ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/_index.md

 prerequisites:
     - Basic knowledge of machine learning concepts.
     - Understanding of IoT and embedded systems (helpful but not required).
+    - A Linux host machine or VM running Ubuntu 20.04 or higher, or an AWS account to use [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware)
+    - Target device, preferably Cortex-M boards but you can use Cortex-A7 boards as well.

 author_primary: Dominica Abena O. Amanfo

 ### Tags